jsthomas/tidy_email/README.md

 2. A "base url".
 In the US, this looks like `https://api.mailgun.net/v3/<Your Domain>`.
-In the EU, it may look slightly different, check the documentation.
+In the EU, it may look slightly different; check the documentation.

 Note: If you're working with a sandbox domain, you will also need to configure which addresses the domain is allowed to send to.
 Expect